Physics of Life

 Our Funders

-PoLNET 1 and 2 were supported by EPSRC and BBSRC.
+• PoLNET1 and PoLNET2 were supported by EPSRC and BBSRC.

-PoLNET3 is funded by the UKRI Physics of Life Strategic Priority Fund, led by EPSRC, BBSRC and MRC (standard grant EP/T022000/1).
+• PoLNET3 is funded by the UKRI Physics of Life Strategic Priority Fund, led by EPSRC, BBSRC, and MRC (Standard Grant: EP/T022000/1).
+Additional support from Wellcome co-funded the PDRA Call and the Physics of Life Roadmap during Phase 3.

 Picture